Meteor Crater

 A Big Hole In the Ground

-Meteor Crater lies at an elevation of 5,640 ft above sea level.
-It is about 3,900 ft in diameter, some 560 ft deep, and is surrounded by a rim that rises 148 ft above the surrounding plains.
-The center of the crater is filled with 690–790 ft of rubble lying above crater bedrock.
-One of the features of the crater is its squared-off outline, believed to be caused by existing regional jointing (cracks) in the strata at the impact site.
-The crater was created about 50,000 years ago during the Pleistocene epoch, when the local climate on the Colorado Plateau was much cooler and damper.
-The area was an open grassland dotted with woodlands inhabited by mammoths and giant ground sloths.
+Meteor Crater, an incredible natural wonder, lies majestically at an elevation of 5,640 feet above sea level.
+This remarkable site is approximately 3,900 feet in diameter and some 560 feet deep, surrounded by a stunning rim that rises an impressive 148 feet above the flat, expansive surrounding plains.
+At the center of the crater, you’ll find a fascinating accumulation of 690 to 790 feet of rubble resting atop the bedrock of the crater, a testament to the impact event that created this geological marvel.
+One particularly intriguing feature of the crater is its distinct squared-off outline, which is believed to have formed as a result of the existing regional jointing, or cracks, in the strata at the very impact site.
+This phenomenal crater was born around 50,000 years ago during the Pleistocene epoch, a time when the climate on the Colorado Plateau was much cooler and damper.
+The landscape was characterized by open grasslands interspersed with woodlands that were once home to majestic mammoths and giant ground sloths.

 Location: Winslow, Arizona